xamenzie/Maxx-Light/README.md

 ## Maxx Light

-A boosted Aera light with some added features.
+An Aera light with some added features.

 Maxx Light Features :